-Along with discussing the budget, you will need to ask your builder about contingencies.
+Along with discussing the budget, you must ask your builder about contingencies.

-Recently, custom home builders are dealing with soaring lumber prices that are impacting the market more than many buyers realize.
+Recently, custom home builders have been dealing with soaring lumber prices that are impacting the market more than many buyers realize.

 If these problems arise, how will your future home builder handle them?
 What happens if there are cost overruns?
 Will they add surcharges to your bid or back out of your contract?